Hikaru Fujii: History and society

 Fujii believes that artistic production is closely related to society and history, and employs archival research and extensive field work to create artworks that consider the relationships between art, education, structural violence, and power.
 He primarily works in documentary film and multi-channel video installation, and often incorporates interactive and participatory approaches in his works, such as interviews, documentary testimonies, workshops, and symposia.
 He often employs tactics to facilitate active and lively discussions.
-Fujii stated in an 2016 interview with Kanransha Gallery owner Ōtani Yoshihisa, that contemporary art itself has a background that began with references to history; inheriting, destroying, and creating the past.
+Fujii stated in a 2016 interview with Kanransha Gallery owner Ōtani Yoshihisa, that contemporary art itself has a background that began with references to history; inheriting, destroying, and creating the past.
 In other words, I don't think contemporary art has ever stopped considering history."

 With his interest in history and historical narrative, Fujii's artwork often explores the position of museums and cultural institutions, education practices, and social systems in Japan and Asia, including racial divisions, war memory, and colonial legacies.
 He is interested in the role, responsibility, and power of museums as places that preserve history and perpetuate specific narratives and biases.